 The CCR Rule defines run-on to mean any liquid that drains over land onto any part of a CCR landfill or any lateral expansion of a CCR landfill.
 In surface water hydrology, run-on is a quantity of surface run-off, or excess rain, snowmelt or other sources of water that flows from an upstream catchment area onto a specific downstream location.
 The CCR Rule requires that a CCR landfill be designed, constructed, operated and maintained to prevent flow onto the active portion of a CCR landfill during the peak discharge from a 25-year, 24-hour storm.
-The USEPA has adopted this requirement to minimize the amount of surface water entering a CCR landfill and minimize disruption of a CCR landfill's operation because of stormwater inflow.
+The USEPA has adopted this requirement to minimize the amount of surface water entering a CCR landfill and to minimize disruption of a CCR landfills operation because of stormwater inflow.

-Surface water run-on is prohibited from entering the active area of the CCR Landfill by perimeter berms, which allow flow to be directed around the unit.
-This surface water discharges naturally into the Duck Creek Reservoir.
+Surface water run-on is prohibited from entering the active and unused areas of the CCR Landfill by perimeter berms, which allow flow to be directed around those areas.